KalimeroMK/Slim4MVC/README.md

 4. This will start the Docker container for the application and the database.
 The project will be available at [http://localhost:81](http://localhost:81).

 ## Creating model and migration

 1. **Creating a New Model:**
    To create a new migration, use the following command:
     ```bash
     php slim make-model ModelName
     ```
-   This will create a new model file in App\Models\ModelName
+   This will create a new model file in `app/Models/ModelName.php`.

 2. **Creating a New Migration:**